Kishoraditya/task_habit_tracker/README.md

 This project is under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to fork or copy for personal or commercial use.

 > **Disclaimer**: This is a sample reference application.
 For **production use**, remember to:

-> - Implement secure password hashing and authentication
+> -Implement secure password hashing and authentication
-> - Use a robust database migration strategy
+> -Use a robust database migration strategy
-> - Add proper monitoring and error handling
+> -Add proper monitoring and error handling

 ---